annanay25/Notes---Polyhedral-Compilation/README.md

 - For FPGAs, the on-chip cache is much smaller than the data it tries operates on.
 - There is a need for cache with explicit copy-in & copy-out instructions.

-Proposed method does the following:
+#### Proposed method does the following:
 Estimates the *On-chip buffer size*  and *associated communications* in one iteration of a loop.
 Data reuse between successive iterations of loop.
 When the above technique is applied to the
 1. Innermost loop - It gives the number of registers required by the program.
 2. Outermost loop - Equivalent to the entire program space.

 How the technique is designed -
-Use Parametric Polyhedral Sets to represent the set of Array elements used at a particular time in computation.
-These correspond to - Memory Accesses (Reuse / Write), Communication sets.
+1. Use Parametric Polyhedral Sets to represent the set of Array elements used at a particular time in computation.
+These correspond to - **Memory Accesses (Reuse / Write), Communication sets.**
-Change memory references in original code to on-chip buffer references.
+2. Change memory references in original code to on-chip buffer references.

 ## Definitions:
 1. Data space.
 All unique array elements accessed by a bunch of statements.
 (Polyhedra of array accesses)